DEdPsych Professional Training in Educational Psychology

 You may download the Essential and desirable criteria for your convenience.

 Each year we hold a 'Meet the Team' event for anyone who is interested in finding out more about training at Exeter; this event takes place every October.
 Please email Katie Dalzell (programme administrator) to register your interest and receive an invitation.

-This year our Meet the Team event will take place on Saturday 10th October, from 10am to 12pm.
-Due to the current restrictions, the event is likely to take place online.
+This year our Meet the Team event will take place on Saturday 8th October 2022, from 10am to 12pm.
+The event usually takes place on campus with the option to join remotely if needed.

 The deadlines for application are in line with those published on the Department for Education (DfE) website.
 We follow the DfE timetable for all funded place applications.